New York joins states suing e-cigarette maker Juul

 "As a result of all of their advertising, a significant number of young people thought that e-cigarettes were safe," James said.

-She said other companies that produce e-cigarettes may be targeted in the future, including one that partly owns Juul.
+She said other companies that produce e-cigarettes may be targeted in the future.

-Note: This story has been updated to correct that the lawsuit accuses Juul of misleading the public about potential health hazards of e-cigarettes and contributing to a vaping epidemic by touting e-cigarettes as a safer alternative to traditional cigarettes, but it does not claim the company’s marketing practices contributed to 42 deaths and thousands of injuries nationwide.